 Use the Select widget

-The following steps explain how to use the Select widget:
+Complete the following steps to use the Select widget:

-- Click the Select widget icon to open it.
+- Click the Select widget button to open it.

-- Choose the layer or layers you want by checking the box.
+- Choose the layer or layers you want by checking the box next to the layers.

-You can also make all layers selectable or de-selectable, or toggle layers select ability by clicking the button at the up-right corner of the panel, inline with Layer.
+You can also make all layers selectable or not selectable, or turn on and off layer select ability by clicking the button in the upper right corner of the panel, inline with Layer.

 - Hover over the Select button.
-You can Select By Rectangle with the following actions:
+You can choose Select By Rectangle with the following actions:

 - Drag the pointer on the map to create a new selection.